Lucie Pudilová: Return to UFC

 After going 5-1 after her UFC release, fighting for the Oktagon promotion in her native Czech Republic, Pudilová re-signed with the UFC.

-Pudilová faced Wu Yanan on August 20, 2022 at UFC 278.
+Pudilová faced Wu Yanan on August 20, 2022, at UFC 278.
 She won the bout via TKO stoppage in the second round due to elbows on the ground.

-Pudilová is scheduled to face Joselyne Edwardson April 15, 2023 at UFC on ESPN 44.
+Pudilová faced Joselyne Edwards on April 15, 2023, at UFC on ESPN 44.
+She lost via controversial split decision in which 15 of 15 MMA journalists gave her the decision.

+Pudilová faced Ailín Pérez on November 18, 2023, at UFC Fight Night 232.
+She lost the fight by unanimous decision.

+Pudilová faced Luana Carolina in a flyweight bout on July 20, 2024, at UFC on ESPN 60.
+She lost the fight by unanimous decision.

+On July 30, 2024, it was reported that Pudilová was removed from the UFC roster.